apache/beam/learning/prompts/code-generation/java/05_io_spanner.md

 Write a sample Java code snippet that writes data to a Google Spanner table using Apache Beam.

 Response:
-Your Apache Beam pipeline can write data to JSON files using the Apache Beam SpannerIO connector.
+Your Apache Beam pipeline can write data to a Spanner table using the Apache Beam SpannerIO connector.

 Here is an example of how to use the SpannerIO connector to accomplish this:

 ```java
  package spanner;

  import com.google.cloud.spanner.Mutation;